Brushwood Junior School

 Pupils have frequent opportunity to both enjoy reading and develop their reading skills through independent reading time, whole class guided reading lessons and reading within other curriculum subjects.

-When pupils start Brushwood in Year 3, we receive information from the feeder schools about each child’s phonics ability and we make further assessments of their phonics knowledge in order to identify their word reading skills.
-If a child has some gaps within their phonics knowledge, and they are not yet able to fully decode words when reading, they will be placed on colour banded books which are decodable at their level.
-They will also receive individual or small group phonics intervention using our GAPS scheme, which provides precision teaching of the gaps within their phonics knowledge.
+If a child has some gaps within their phonics knowledge, and they are not yet able to fully decode words when reading, they are placed on colour banded books which are decodable at their level.
+They also receive individual or small group phonics intervention, which provides precision teaching of the gaps within their phonics knowledge.
 This intervention is in addition to age-related teaching so that pupils’ gaps do not get wider.
-In addition, our whole class spelling programme, Essential Spellings, revises key Year 2 phonics and has revision of sounds built into its sequences, giving these pupils extra practise in order to become secure in their phonics.
+Furthermore, we deliver spelling lessons using the Spelling Shed scheme, which revises key learning from KS1 phonics.

 For pupils who are secure with their phonics knowledge, the focus of their reading ability is on developing their comprehension skills.
 After an initial assessment, pupils are given a reading level from which they can self-select their own books which have been banded by the Accelerated Reader scheme.
 Upon completion of a book, pupils take a quiz which tests their understanding of what they have read, and allows teachers to track individual progress.
 Regular monitoring ensures that pupils are being suitably challenged and are reading books which they can access.
 Children really enjoy doing the quizzes which also helps to develop a love of reading.